-Chief Justice Roberts issues rare rebuke to Schumer's 'dangerous' and 'irresponsible' comments on Kavanaugh, Gorsuch
+Chief Justice Roberts issues rare rebuke to Schumer's 'dangerous' and 'irresponsible' comments; Schumer fires back

 Trump quickly shot back: "Sorry Chief Justice John Roberts, but you do indeed have ‘Obama judges,' and they have a much different point of view than the people who are charged with the safety of our country.”

-This is a developing story.
-Check back soon for updates.
-Fox News' Bill Mears, Shannon Bream, and Ronn Blitzer contributed to this report.
+Fox News' Bill Mears, Shannon Bream, Tyler Olson, and Ronn Blitzer contributed to this report.